 #2 – Knee Movement in a Chair

-Begin in a nice and upright sitting position on a chair or on a box.
-Grab one leg and bring the knee up towards the shoulder.
+Begin in an upright sitting position on a chair or box.
+Grab one leg and bring the knee up toward the shoulder.
 Move it to the outside of the shoulder then to the opposite shoulder.
 Switch to the opposite leg and repeat the movements.

-Just as like with the first exercise, we are looking for tightness going on in the hip, resistance of movement, and how things are comparing from one leg to the other leg when you bring the knee to your chest, to the outside of the shoulder, and to the opposite shoulder.
+Just as like with the first exercise, we are looking for tightness going on in the hip, resistance of movement and how things are comparing from one leg to the other leg when you bring the knee to your chest, to the outside of the shoulder and the opposite shoulder.
 If there is any resistance or tightness, then we need to address those movements.